aftershootco/Unicorn-Icons/README.md

 2. Run `sh generate.sh`.
 This will generate a `src/new-components` and `src/new-stories` with icon components, and stories respectively.

-3. Once, tested and satisfied, move the component from `new-components` to the right folder - `src/icons/[subfolder]`

-4. Inside the newly created components, update any additional icon variant and secondary colors with the correct prop names.
+3. Inside the newly created components, update any additional icon variant and secondary colors with the correct prop names.
 Make sure to add correct types.

+4. Once, tested and satisfied, move the component from `src/new-components` to the right folder - `src/icons/[subfolder]`, and stories from `src/new-stories` to `src/stories`.
+(Also update the stories titles - the default is New)

 5. Now run `sh export.sh`.
-This will export newly added components from the respected folders.
+This will export the newly created components, ready to be used.

-6. Delete the index file inside `src/new-components`.
-This'll cause error to the newly create stories of the component.
-Worry.
-Inside the stories import the icon from the correct folder, (which we just export in step 5)

     You are all set